nodejsafrica/events/node-ng-conf-2018/attendance.md

 ## Event Details

 #### Organizers
-Node NG Conf 2018 is organized by the Node.js Nigeria team.
+Node NG Conf 2018 is organized by the Node.js Africa - Nigeria team.

 ## Registration
 A website for attendee registration is being created and will be publicly available in less than 2 weeks.